RasmusStagsted/dsp_bp_generator/README.md

 (tested using Python 3.8.10)

-Install this python package frin [PyPi](https://pypi.org/project/dsp_bp_generator/):
+Install this python package from [PyPi](https://pypi.org/project/dsp_bp_generator/):
 ```
 pip install dsp_bp_generator
 ```

 ### Try the examples

-To run the blueprint parser, save your blueprint in a file, and run:
+To run the blueprint parser, save your blueprint in a file, and run (obs. the blueprint parser only works with the older blueprint version):
 ```
 python parse.py --input_file=bp_input.txt --output_file=bp_output_data.txt
 ```